mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 }
 ```

-The usage is pretty similar to TextField, but in this case, we allowed to type very long text examples.
+The usage is pretty similar to *TextField*, but in this case, we allowed to type very long text examples.
 There is still no way to use attributed text, but I hope it will arrive during the next betas.

-#### New data flow
+#### New data flow property wrappers
-Besides all the new views that Apple released today, we also have brand new ways to handle data flow in SwiftUI.
-SwiftUI now includes an AppStorage property wrapper that accesses UserDefauls and invalidates view as soon as corresponding key changes.
+Besides all the new views that *Apple* released today, we also have brand new ways to handle data flow in *SwiftUI*. *SwiftUI* now includes an *AppStorage* property wrapper that accesses *UserDefauls* and invalidates view as soon as corresponding key changes.
 Let's take a look at the example.

 ```swift
 import SwiftUI